vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 2. #### Prioritize Processes
    To narrow down the scope of discovery a single process should be prioritized.
    This might be based on pain points and opportunities, business value etc.
-   There are many exercises described in the `Tanzu Developer Center` that can be used to identify priorities.
+   There are many exercises described in the Tanzu Developer Center that can be used to identify priorities.
 3. #### Arrange the process modelling board
    Each board needs to be arranged to prepare for the exercise and introduce the new grammar.
 This can be done when you create a new board or as you start modelling a process.
    - Add a grammar legend to your board (as shown below with grammar definition).
-   - Preconditions: Identify events which need to have happened before this process can begin and put them in a grayed area on the left under the title `Preconditions`.
+   - Preconditions: Identify events which need to have happened before this process can begin and put them in a grayed area on the left under the title Preconditions.
    - Postconditions: Identify at least one suitable event which describes the optimal outcome of the process.
    - Arrange any remaining events in chronological order from left to right between the preconditions and postconditions.
 Do not worry about accuracy.
 As the events are narrated, be prepared to change, add or remove events.
 4. #### First Narration
    As described in the prerequisites, when moving from the storming board you will have chosen a flow of interest to model.
-Usually the main goal of the first narration is to complete this flow to a satisfactory `golden path` outcome.
-A `golden path` is a flow through a process, where everything goes smoothly and no failures or issues arise.
+Usually the main goal of the first narration is to complete this flow to a satisfactory golden path outcome.
+A golden path is a flow through a process, where everything goes smoothly and no failures or issues arise.

    ##### Roles:
    - There are typically 3 roles:
-     - A `Narrator` reads through the process from left to right.
+     - A Narrator reads through the process from left to right.
-     - `The Audience` listens to the narrator and assists in discovering the process.
+     - The Audience listens to the narrator and assists in discovering the process.
-     - A `Scribe` records the process on the board.
+     - A Scribe records the process on the board.
    - Any participant can take on any of these roles.
 Rotating roles should also be encouraged, so everyone develops both ownership of the process and a deeper familiarity with the exercise.

    Attempt to narrate the stickies on the board, describing the process of events as they happen from left to right.
 While you can add grammar in the first narration it is not necessary.
 The primary goal is to start from en entry point into the system and model the process until a final output that is agreed to be within the scope of your project.